-If you are experiencing severe pain, a tooth abscess or have sustained dental trauma, Choice Dental can provide you with emergency treatment.
-We have dental emergency services during opening hours, Monday to Saturday.
-Please Call us now on (07) 3809 3320
+Tooth pain?
+Broken tooth?
+Swollen gums?
+Soft tissue trauma or injury?
+If you are experiencing severe pain, a tooth abscess, or have sustained dental trauma, Choice Dental can provide you with emergency dental treatment.
+We provide emergency dentist services during opening hours, Monday to Saturday.

-We understand the pain, stress and anxiety one may experience from a sudden acute oral condition or unexpected injury.
-One of our top priorities is to help put our patients at ease – from kids to seniors – by providing immediate pain relief and comforting care.
+We understand the pain, stress, and anxiety one may experience from a sudden acute oral condition or unexpected injury.
+One of our top priorities is to help put our patients at ease – from kids to seniors – by providing immediate pain relief and comforting dentistry care.

 Not all oral injuries or acute oral conditions require emergency dental treatment.
 A minor chipped tooth from biting on a cherry pit or losing a filling can probably wait till you book the next available appointment.